National Introductory Arbitration Course

 - At the end of certain days, the Instructor assigns homework that should take no more than an hour.

-- At the end of Day 8 (July 23), the Instructor assigns you an exercise where you will make the decision and write a practice award.
+- At the end of the first portion of the course, the Instructor assigns you an exercise where you will make the decision and write a practice award.
 The Instructor reviews the practice awards and provides feedback to each student.
 This exercise can take several hours to complete.

 - On the last day, the students view a mock arbitration case.
 Students are then asked to make and write the award for the case within thirty days after the conclusion of the course.
 A student must obtain a pass mark of 65 on their award.
 Students are provided with the marking criteria along with the material for the exam.